https://www.jstor.org/stable/2404721 su shih and goethe.

 It was early on in my stage with Kermit, who used the occasion to teach me to make cold calls to a known list of aficionados, one of whom was an Iranian brain surgeon in LA.

-A minute or two later Agha Khan came on the phone himself, having left surgery to talk to me.
+A minute or two later the surgeon himself y came on the line himself, having left surgery to talk to me.
 He tried to beg two or three allotments but to no avail.
 I had my instructions.
 Poor guy had to make do with three bottles.

 It was a bargain.
 In 1982, sixty years later, this semi-sweet Vouvray had digested most of its sweetness, had plenty of balance and fruit and a bouquet reminescent of an old manuscript into which flowers had been press-dried.
 It was a delight.